joshuawong06/Wilkinson-Divider/README.md

 *Note: Excess insertion loss is calculated relative to the ideal 3.01 dB split of a lossless two-way divider.*

-## Next Steps
+## Current Progress

-- Fabricate and assemble the FR4 prototype
-- Measure S-parameters using a VNA
+-  The prototype has been fabricated and S-parameters were tested using a VNA (Will upload results soon)
-- Compare measured results against HFSS simulations
-- Consider migration to a lower-loss RF substrate

 ## Acknowledgements